 It’s incredible how the advancement of technology has paved the way for Oticon to create the Tinnitus SoundSupport which allows the wearer to play a variety of sounds including nature or broadband, directly into their ears.
 These special hearing aids are very handy manageable and comforting to tinnitus sufferers.

-If you are interested to learn more about tinnitus sound support, just give us a call at, or you may contact us by filling in our quote form.
+If you are interested to learn more about tinnitus sound support, just give us a call, or you may contact us by filling in our quote form.

 Tinnitus is a physical health condition where you experience ringing in the ears or other noises without any external sound being present.
 It is a symptom that describes a fault in the hearing system, rather than a disease in itself.